jdbeaver/SDCSpaceXChallenge/README.md

       npm install

-* Install Angular CLI globally to run Angular unit tests
+* Install Angular CLI globally from command line using npm to run Angular unit tests

       npm install -g @angular/cli

-* Move to SpaceXSolution directory and run
+* Move to SpaceXSolution directory and use the following command to build and run

       dotnet run --environment "Development"